-However helpful parent PLUS loans can be, though, repaying them can be costly.
-The current rate for PLUS loans is 7.6%, up from the 7% rate for loans disbursed between July 1, 2017, and June 30, 2018.
+However helpful Parent PLUS loans can be to cover tuition, repaying them can be costly.
+The current rate for PLUS loans is 8.05% for loans disbursed between July 1, 2023, and June 30, 2024.

 When you refinance a loan, you borrow to pay off the old debt.
-Your new loan should have terms that you prefer, such as a lower interest rate or a longer repayment term (or both).
+Your new loan should have terms that you prefer, such as a lower interest rate, a longer repayment term, or both.

 With a lower interest rate, you’re likely to pay less money on your debt over time.
 Interest savings can be hundreds of dollars.
 And, if you keep the same loan term, you might see a smaller monthly payment because of the lower interest rate, improving your cash flow.